 Each piece must be created with it’s own purpose.

 Content marketing costs 62% less than traditional marketing and generates three times as many leads [Demand Metric].
 However, when it comes to generating content to fulfill your strategy, you can’t lose sight of your main objective – to sell.

 We know that 60% of people are inspired to seek out a product after reading content about it [Demand Metric].
 It’s up to you to ensure that you’re leveraging this opportunity with the content you create.
 To help you do this, I’ve compiled six tactical tips for creating content that converts:

 I talked about this before as being one of the most important things a brand should do before they start creating content.
 Understanding your audience is key to developing an effective digital strategy and will help you come up with ideas for the type of content you should write.

 If you ask any business owner who hasn’t gone through a persona process to describe their customer, you will hear a response that describes a perfect human.
 Ok, some entrepreneurs and marketers are more tuned into reality, but for the most part, we base our “target audience” solely on assumptions and guesses.
 Instead of playing guessing games with your target audiences and personas, it’s important to base your approach on insights and intelligence.

 Create content that appeals to the needs, desires, and concerns of your audience in order to achieve the conversions you crave.
 Understand the type of content they’re more likely to engage with and understand the channels they spend time on.

 Once you have a solid understanding of whom your audience is and what their unique needs are, write relevant content that adds value.
+Use a voice that they’ll trust and relate to; writing in the way they’d want to read it.
 Writing for the needs and wants of your reader is one of the most important drivers of success in content marketing.